 About Us

 Lewis Fox has an agricultural background with both small and large ruminants in the Northeast.
 Lewis has a BS in Animal Science from Cornell University and has extensive experience within the dairy industry.
 Lewis has managed large scale cow, sheep, and goat dairies in New York, and grew up on an organic grazing dairy in Vermont.
-Lewis owns and operates a commercial sheep operation as well as being a co-founder and owner of Agrivoltaic Solutions, which currently grazes solar assets for 9 different firms in the Northeastern U.S. Lewis is a founding board member of the American Solar Grazing Association.
+Lewis owns and operates a commercial sheep operation with his wife Niko as well as being a co-founder and owner of Agrivoltaic Solutions, which currently grazes solar assets for 9 different firms in the Northeastern U.S. Lewis is a founding board member of the American Solar Grazing Association and currently serves on the board of Advisors.

 Nick Armentrout has a professional background in small business and supply chain administration, sales, land, and livestock management.
 Over the course of his career, Nick has managed four businesses for others, and two of his own, throughout start-up phase to maturity.
 A highlight was 10 years working with ranchers and industry, while sourcing and supplying domestic wool for the commission manufacture of American grown and sewn, knit, and woven wool clothing fabrics for a U.S. clothing company.
 He has always been engaged with animal agriculture - initially ranching in Wyoming, Montana, and Idaho, he returned home to Maine to start Spring Creek Farm with his wife in 1998.
 Nick manages Spring Creek Farm, a mixed-power, organic, horse, sheep, hay, and small grain farm that also serves as the host facility for the Carlisle Equestrian Academy.